Dyzosn/SmartHealthTracker/README.md

 # Smart Health Tracker & Wellness Manager

 This is a Windows Forms desktop app we built for tracking your daily nutrition, workouts, health measurements, and fitness goals all in one place.
-Think of it like a personal health diary but with actual data analysis and charts.
+Think of it like a personal health diary but with actual data analysis and statistics.

 ## Project Information